Black-eyed Susan

 - Is Black-eyed Susan good for the Colorado Front Range?

-- Yes.
-Black-eyed Susan is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Black-eyed Susan is a well-suited perennial for Colorado's Front Range.

 - How big does Black-eyed Susan get?